cfe-lab/MiCall/docs/steps.md

   * cycle
   * errorrate - as a percentage
 * remap_conseq.csv
   * region - the region mapped to
   * sequence - the consensus sequence used
+* remap_unstitched_conseq.csv
+  * region - the region mapped to
+  * sequence - the consensus sequence used
 * resistance.csv